 The presale tickets at a reduced price for the "Tongues of Fire" performance by Eviatar Banai have run out!
 Our recommendation: snap up the remaining tickets before they run out too!Tongues of Fire

-Participating artists: East West Orchestra, conductor: Tom Cohen / Dikla / Nasreen Qadri / Shai Tsabari / Kamel Suliman / Ziv Yehezkel / Luna Abu Nasser / Muhammad Mughrabi / Apo and the Apostles
+Participating artists: Jerusalem Orchestra East West, conductor: Tom Cohen / Dikla / Nasreen Qadri / Shai Tsabari / Kamel Suliman / Ziv Yehezkel / Luna Abu Nasser / Muhammad Mughrabi / Apo Sahagian

 Imagine, for a moment, a fleeting utopia in the heart of the Levant.
 A pounding Lebanese rock band, an Andalusian orchestra playing Egyptian classics, Yemenite blues guitars cutting through the night, a sheikh, rabbi and priest praying simultaneously in Mecca, the Vatican and at the Western Wall, a chef from Baghdad serving up local delicacies with a contemporary French twist, a piytan from Marrakesh performing with a rap idol from Teheran, professionals from Damascus discussing the reconstruction of the their city, and a group of children trilling a Turkish version of Johnny Cash.